 How many classes are offered each semester?

-Four classes are typically offered each semester.
+Four to five classes are typically offered each semester.

 What is the learning focus for students, writing or teaching?